yethdev/TIP/README.md

 * Agent motivational dependencies
 * Shareholder questions regarding token expenditure

+Due to budget constraints and a desire to avoid appy bills, TIP has not been tested at scale.

 ## License

 This project is licensed under TCML v1.0.
 View it at [LICENSE](LICENSE.md)